 - Iterative: This web development methodology bases on a cyclic process of prototyping, testing and analyzing.
 It focuses on metrics and data which allows designers to learn from the changing market needs and deliver a successful project.

-Which Web Development Process Methodology Would Work The Best For You?
+Which Web Development Life Cycle Methodology Would Work The Best For You?

 When looking for the right web development process methodology, you and your team should analyze the entire project.
 That way you will make sure you picked the model that will give you the best results.